Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Results

-Next, we examine how success rates have evolved over time, extending the earlier comparison of newer versus older models.
-To that end, we estimate a modified version of Eq. \eqref{eq:logit_reg} that includes a linear trend for model release dates ($R_m$), which models a shift in the logistic curve under a constant slope (Section \ref{theory_subsection} shows how this specification theoretically relates to Eq. \eqref{eq:logit_reg}).\footnote{In Appendix Table \ref{tab:frontier_release_date_logistic} we additionally allow for changes in the slope over time and do not find evidence for statistically significant changes in slope coefficients over time (in line with Figure \ref{fig:size_date_alternate_cutoffs}).
-We therefore rely on a model without time-depending slope coefficients.} Formally:
+Having established the shape of AI progress, we now turn to its pace.
+To that end, we estimate a modified version of Eq. \eqref{eq:logit_reg} that includes a linear trend for model release dates ($R_m$), which models a shift in the logistic curve under a constant slope (Section \ref{theory_subsection} shows how this specification theoretically relates to Eq. \eqref{eq:logit_reg}).
+Formally:

-We estimate Eq. \eqref{eq:logit_reg_time} using only \emph{frontier} models (see figure notes).\footnote{Results are qualitatively robust to alternative definitions of frontier models; see Appendix Figure \ref{frontier_top_family_success_by_duration}.} We focus on the $\geq 7$ threshold (“no edits required”).
+An alternative specification could additionally allow the slope coefficient to vary over time.
+Appendix Table \ref{tab:frontier_release_date_logistic} considers this possibility but finds no evidence of statistically significant changes in the slope, consistent with Figure \ref{fig:size_date_alternate_cutoffs}.
+We estimate Eq. \eqref{eq:logit_reg_time} using only \emph{frontier} models (i.e., the best performing models from every period).
+See Appendix \ref{tab:frontier-models} for the list of frontier models.
+Results are qualitatively robust to alternative frontier definitions --- Appendix Figure \ref{frontier_top_family_success_by_duration}). \ref{frontier_top_family_success_by_duration}.
+We focus on the $\geq 7$ threshold (useful as is, no edits required, minimally sufficient quality).
 Based on the estimating Eq. \eqref{eq:logit_reg_time}, the reported lines in Figure \ref{fig:frontier_90_success_by_duration}, Panel (a), display the evolution of success rates for different task durations.
 To validate the model fit across the data, we additionally report point estimates from quarter-specific regressions of Eq. \eqref{eq:logit_reg} (squares), which provide a more flexible and demanding (i.e., less precise) specification than our baseline model in Eq. \eqref{eq:logit_reg_time}.
 Reassuringly, both approaches yield consistent patterns (and we stick to our baseline model for interpretation).